 6. Not using tools for managing and saving money

-A survey by Bankrate.com shows, the number 2 reason why Americans do not save is laziness.
-It should not be denied that making a budget, tracking expenses, and saving money require time and effort.
-It may be particularly hard if you are not using any online tools to help you manage and save money.
+A survey by Bankrate.com shows one main reason why Americans do not save is laziness.
+Making a budget, tracking expenses, and saving money require time and effort.
+It may be particularly hard when you are not using effective tools to manage and save money.

 There are many online resources with various functions.
 Personal finance apps such as Personal Capital allows users to include all personal accounts in one place and provides a summary of spending, net worth, and investment portfolio.
 Cashback apps such as Rakuten and Ibotta pay members cash back every time you shop online through participating retailers.
 Local deal apps such as Groupon and LivingSocial deliver deals and coupons in local areas, such as restaurants and fitness centers.
 Use those online tools will save you time and increase efficiency.